 THAME TOWN COUNCIL

-Minutes of the Meeting of the Neighbourhood Plan Continuity Committee held on 8 August 2017 at 7.25pm in the Upper Chamber, Thame Town Hall
+Minutes of a Meeting of the Planning & Environment Committee held on 8 August 2017 at 6.30pm In the Upper Chamber, Thame Town Hall.

-Present: Cllrs B Austin (Chairman), D Bretherton (Deputy Chairman), D Dodds, M Dyer, L Emery (Deputy Mayor), H Fickling, P Lambert, A Midwinter, M Stiles and T Wyse (Town Mayor)
+Present: Cllrs B Austin, D Bretherton (Deputy Chairman), D Dodds, L Emery (Deputy Mayor), H Fickling (Chairman), C Jones, A Midwinter, M Stiles and T Wyse (Town Mayor)